Fragile X Clinical Trial Proposals Welcome Anytime

-Focus is on Clinical Trials
+2019 Focus is Clinical Trials

-FRAXA Clinical Trial Grants.
-These grants are strictly for clinical research with fragile X subjects.
-Strong emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in fragile X animal models.
-Other types of clinical research may be considered, such as biomarker studies in fragile X patients, or trials of symptomatic therapies.
+FRAXA Clinical Trial Grants: Applications may be submitted at any time.
+These grants are strictly for clinical research with Fragile X subjects.
+Emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in Fragile X animal models.
+Other types of clinical research may also be considered, such as biomarker studies in Fragile X patients, or trials of symptomatic therapies.
 Budgets and grant structure are flexible but may be subject to some negotiation.

 Background and Rationale

-In the early years of FRAXA’s existence, little was known about basic disease mechanisms, so we placed great emphasis on funding of basic research to understand the pathophysiology of fragile X. Also, research in the fragile X field was initially the province of molecular biologists and geneticists, so bringing more neuroscientists into the research community was deemed a high priority.
-These past efforts have been quite successful, generating detailed insights into the basic biology of fragile X; additionally, fragile X and the normal function of FMRP are both very hot topics in neuroscience today.
-Thus, basic research into fragile X disease mechanisms can no longer be considered a bottleneck, and it must be considered a lower priority for funding.
+In the early years of FRAXA’s existence, little was known about basic disease mechanisms, so we placed great emphasis on funding of basic research to understand the pathophysiology of Fragile X. Also, research in the Fragile X field was initially the province of molecular biologists and geneticists, so bringing more neuroscientists into the research community was deemed a high priority.
+These past efforts have been quite successful, generating detailed insights into the basic biology of Fragile X; additionally, Fragile X and the normal function of FMRP are both very hot topics in neuroscience today.
+Thus, basic research into Fragile X disease mechanisms can no longer be considered a bottleneck, and it must be considered a lower priority for funding.

 Other past bottlenecks in research, such as poor antibodies to FMRP and difficulties obtaining animal models, have been resolved by specific resource grants by FRAXA (some continuing to the present).
-This has enabled an explosion in translational research in fragile X, leading to many promising therapeutic strategies in the works.
+This has enabled an explosion in translational research in Fragile X, leading to many promising therapeutic strategies in the works.

-In response, FRAXA has developed new methods of validating promising drug treatment strategies in a standardized manner, with much higher through-put and vastly greater efficiency.
-Thus, we are less likely to fund academic labs for years on end to test one particular drug strategy — this approach, though appropriate in the past, is too inefficient for the task moving forward.
+However, this also had the net effect of moving the bottleneck further down the road, to the preclinical validation stage of the development process.
+In response, FRAXA has developed new methods of validating promising drug treatment strategies in a standardized manner, with vastly greater efficiency.
+We are now less likely to fund academic labs for years on end to test one particular drug strategy — this approach, though appropriate in the past, is too inefficient for the task moving forward.
 With the bottleneck at the preclinical validation stage of development essentially resolved, the new bottleneck down the road is now at the clinical trials stage.

 Best of luck!